cocoon2wong/Re/index.md

 ## Information

 This is the homepage of our paper "Resonance: Learning to Predict Social-Aware Pedestrian Trajectories as Co-Vibrations".
-The paper will be made available on arXiv soon.
+The paper is available on arXiv now.
 Click the buttons below for more information.

 <div style="text-align: center;">